-SPECIAL NOTE ABOUT ENROLLMENT IN UPPER LEVEL BUSINESS COURSES: Open Enrollment in 3000/4000 level courses in the Walker College of Business is limited to business majors admitted to the College of Business.
-Other students, including business majors not yet admitted to the College of Business, may take a maximum of five business courses at the 3000/4000 level (unless more are required by a non-business major, a required concentration, or a required minor).
+Enrollment in 3000/4000 level courses in the Walker College of Business is limited to business majors admitted to the College of Business.
+An exception is allowed for other students, including business majors not yet admitted to the College of Business, to take a maximum of five business courses at the 3000-level or above, including graduate-level courses (unless more are specifically listed as required on the Program of Study for a non-business major, a required concentration, or a required minor).
+No exceptions beyond this will be allowed.

-Prerequisites for 3000 level and 4000 level business courses, in addition to course specific prerequisites, are as follows: 60 earned hours for 3000 level business courses with the exception of FIN 3680, MGT 3630, MKT 3050, and POM 3650, which require only 57 hours; and 90 earned hours and a minimum grade of "C" in any Writing in the Discipline (WID) course for 4000 level business courses.
+Prerequisites for 3000 level and 4000 level business courses, in addition to course specific prerequisites, are as follows: 1) 54 earned hours for 3000 level business courses and 2) 84 earned hours and a minimum grade of "C" in any Writing in the Discipline (WID) course for 4000 level business courses.

 Business majors are encouraged to complete all admission requirements by the beginning of the junior year.
-Students who are not admitted to the College of Business will not be allowed to early register for more than five 3000/4000 level business classes, even if they anticipate they will be admitted to the College of Business by the beginning of the next semester.

-Non business majors must get a permit from the College of Business Undergraduate Advising Office to register for any required 3000/4000 level business course in excess of the five allowed.
+Students who are not admitted to the College of Business will not be allowed to early register for more than five business courses at the 3000-level or above, including graduate-level business courses, even if they anticipate they will be admitted to the College of Business by the beginning of the next semester.
+Non business majors must get a permit from the College of Business Undergraduate Advising Office to register for any business courses at the 3000-level or above in excess of the five allowed when required on the program of study.